xiix0/scam/README.md

-You will be advanced socially, without any special effort on your part.
+You are magnetic in your bearing.